 6. Princess Mononoke (1997)

 This film about the struggle between forest gods and human development and technology was a major critical and commercial success for Studio Ghibli and helped pave the way for future English-language releases from the studio in the United States.
-Princess Mononoke focuses on three separate characters, a forest prince named Ashitaka, a woman Lady Eboshi who specializes in industrial development, and San a human girl who was raised by wolves.
+Princess Mononoke focuses on three characters: a forest prince named Ashitaka; Lady Eboshi, who specializes in industrial development; and San, a human girl who was raised by wolves.

-All three characters represent a certain aspect of environmentalism, which are rooted in ecocritical ideas about how humans should interact with nature.
+All three characters represent a certain aspect of environmentalism and are rooted in ecocritical ideas about how humans should interact with nature.
 When all three ideologies clash, the story turns into a complex narrative that will resonate with viewers of all ages.
 Princess Mononoke really pushed the boundaries of what topics animated films could cover, and is one of the most violent Studio Ghibli movies.

 5. Grave of the Fireflies (1988)